-One of the important pre-tow checks to be done before you set off on your holiday is making sure that the wheel nuts are set at the correct torque.
-Due to the condition of this countries roads a wheel nut can quite possible loosen itself on a journey through the vibration from the road.
+One of the important pre-tow checks to be done before you set off on your holiday is making sure that the wheel nuts are set at the correct torque using a Torque Wrench.

-Your wheel nuts torque figure can be found in your handbook or on the weight plate located by the door of your caravan.
+Your wheel nuts torque figure should be found in your handbook or on the weight plate located by the door of your caravan.

 Once you have the correct figure for your caravan you can now set your torque wrench to the correct setting.

 If you just go around the wheel in a circle (clockwise or counter), the wheel can actually flex in a way that leaves the first bolt you tightened a little loose.

 Once you have heard one click from the wrench then that particular wheel nut has been tightened to the correct torque.

-This relieves the pressure on the internal workings of the wrench, as been put under-pressure for a long period of time could result in the wrong setting being given.
+This relieves the pressure on the internal workings of the wrench, as being put under pressure for a long period of time could result in the wrong setting being given.

 Below is a link to a Torque Wrench on Amazon.